pachyderm/docs/content/staging/pipeline-spec/reprocess-spec.md

 ---
 # metadata #
 title:  Reprocess Spec
-description: Define the reprocessing behavior of a repo upon receiving new or modified data.
+description: Define the reprocessing behavior of a repo upon receiving new or modified. data.
 date:
 # taxonomy #
 tags: ["pipelines"]